Daniel-Muntean4/TMPS/lab2_report.md

 }

 ```
 * Calculator proxy with a quadratic equation solver, that would call usually a solveQuadratic() function that is part of a library.
 In this case it is in a separate class created for the purpose of having a proxy.
+The calc object of the class ConcreteOpration does the calculations themselves(operation or formulas).

 ## Conclusions / Screenshots / Results